adam99goat/MonoPCC/README.md

 ## ⏳ To do

 Currently, we have released the evaluation code and model weight files of MonoPCC, which can reproduce the result in our work.
-In the near future, we will continue to update the complete training code and model zoo.
+In the near future, we will continue to update the complete training code.

 ## Acknowledgement
 Thanks the authors for their works: